zvigrinberg/git-training-sessions/README.md

 git checkout HEAD . --no-overlay eliminate all indexed and not staged files from index and working tree(like git reset --hard)

-git push -u origin new-branch-name(along with git checkout -b new-branch-name). git push -f(when you have no choice) git push remote localbranch:remotebranch.
+git push -u origin new-branch-name(along with git checkout -b new-branch-name). \
+git push -f(when you have no choice) \
+git push remote localbranch:remotebranch. \

-git commit --amend --no-edit --signoff by user. git log branch_name/tag name
+git commit -a --amend --no-edit --signoff by user. git log branch_name/tag name

 git diff HEAD, --cached(only comparing staged files with reference to HEAD/Commit ID.